 In our previous article, we discussed how CPA professionals are realizing the potential of Twitter, and how they see it as a tool to connect with industry peers and influencers, to keep up with the industry news and to establish themselves as authority leaders.

 It’s all good individually, but are accounting firms taking note of this social media channel?
-There may be no definite answer but its use is on a rise.
-It depends on many factors such as size, industry, employee size, etc., etc.
+There may be no definite answer but its use is on the rise, and it depends on many factors such as size, industry, employee size, etc., etc.

 But here are four reasons why all accounting firms should start using Twitter, if they aren’t already:

 The main aim of getting on any social media channel is to promote self or the business.
 Likewise, Twitter is an excellent channel to promote the services of your accounting firm.
 Whether it is tax planning and compliance services or audit services and business valuations - get the word across about your company on this channel.
-If you run a company blog as well, tweet about each freshly-published article!
+If you run a company blog as well, tweet about a new blog!

 The accounting industry is dynamic; and the corporate and personal tax laws seem to be constantly changing.
 It is not possible for all business owners and clients to keep up with the news!
 Therefore, tweet about such rapidly changing laws.